 In patients with ITP, platelets – blood elements needed to prevent bleeding – are destroyed by the patient's own immune system.
 Recent data also suggest that low platelet counts in the blood may be caused by the inability of the body's natural processes to produce platelets.
 Low platelet counts leave adult ITP patients open to sudden serious bleeding events.
 The risk for serious bleeding events increases when platelet counts drop to less than 30,000 platelets per microliter; normal counts range from 150,000 to 400,000 platelets per microliter.
 ITP has historically been considered a disease of platelet destruction although recent data suggest that the body's natural platelet production processes in ITP are unable to compensate for low levels of platelets in the blood.
 Increasing the rate of platelet production may address low platelet levels associated with ITP.

 Some other available treatments (e.g., corticosteroids, immunoglobulins) are often unsuitable for long-term use due to tolerability issues and poor predictability of response.
 Surgical therapy (removal of the spleen) can be an option for many adult patients with chronic ITP, but does not work in all cases, and can be contraindicated in certain cases.
-Currently, there are approximately 90,000 adult chronic ITP patients in Europe and the United States (U.S.).
-ITP affects about twice as many adult women as men.
+Currently, there are approximately 90,000 adult chronic ITP patients in

 In the U.S., Nplate is indicated for the treatment of thrombocytopenia in patients with chronic ITP who have had an insufficient response to corticosteroids, immunoglobulins or splenectomy.
 Nplate is not indicated for the treatment of thrombocytopenia due to